Debt problems are often linked with credit rating problems. And the UK credit information system is complicated.

 If you are currently making payments to an old debt, read Should I keep paying an old debt?

 When you have debts that aren’t showing on your credit file, read Do I have to pay a debt which isn’t on my credit record?

 Debt solutions and how they affect your credit record

 - How does a DMP affect my credit rating? read this one if you are thinking of a DMP or are in the middle of one

 - My DMP is ending – when will my credit record improve? read this one if your DMP is close to the end or has already finished

-The “clean up” procedures are much the same after all the different sorts of insolvency, but the details such as the timing varies (you can start much earlier with bankruptcy and a DRO) so there is a separate article for each:
+The “clean up” procedures are much the same after all the different sorts of insolvency, but the timing varies (you can start much earlier with the clean up after bankruptcy or a DRO than with an IVA) so there is a separate article for each:

 - Repair your credit record after bankruptcy

 - Repair your credit record after a DRO

 - Repair your credit record after an IVA.